gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 He reached for a small volume bound in faded red leather and set it in front of Erileine.  "*Unprofitable Speculations*," she haltingly read aloud.
-"By His Balance, Eimin di Cuayaçedil."
+"By His Balance, Eimin ul-Medef."

-"It is better pronounced '*Quay*-ya-se-*deel*'," the bookster corrected.
+"It is better pronounced '*Meh*-def'," the bookster corrected.
 He opened the book to a spot marked by a colored thread.
 "Here.
 The original text is on the left, in Arañese.
 The translation is on the right.
 It is perhaps a little loftier than you are used to, but *la*, see what you can make of it."

 Erileine scanned the first few lines.
 "And among the---Bantangui?"
 Razi nodded.
 "Among the Bantangui, they believe that when people die,